tysonjens/Notes/galv_notes.md

 m predictors is chosen as split candidates from the full set of p predictors.
 The split is allowed to use only one of those m predictors.

+Ways to interpret feature impact:
+* Partial Dependency Plot
+* Permute a single feature
+* Keep track of information gains due to each features
+* Keep track of traffic that passes by each value.

 ### K-Nearest Neighbors (kNN)